agates-network/Agates-Network/Agates Project Guidelines.md

 * **Payment for Smart Contracts:**
 AGAT acts as a universal value certificate for paying smart contract execution to enable automated, seamless code execution without security review within the Agates Network ecosystem.
 * **Payment for Goods and Services:**
-AGAT functions as an cryptocurrency for direct payments and can be directly used to pay for various products and services within the Agates Network ecosystem.
+AGAT functions as a cryptocurrency for direct payments and can be directly used to pay for various products and services within the Agates Network ecosystem.
 * **Certificate of Governance Privileges:**
 Agates Network adopts an inclusive "all-people-owned" operating model.
 Each user's voting influence is directly related to the number of AGAT coins they own.